 Avalanche Rescue Course

-This one-day (8 hour) course is equally suited for those new to avalanche education and those who want a refresher.
-It focuses exclusively on how to be prepared and respond to an avalanche incident by gaining hands-on experience with companion rescue techniques.
+This one-day (eight-hour) course is equally suited for those new to avalanche education and those who want a refresher.
+It focuses on how to be prepared and respond to an avalanche incident by gaining hands-on experience with companion rescue techniques.
 Although this course gives you a foundation for rescue, regular practice is required for proficiency.
-Also please keep in mind that avalanche avoidance skills are more important than rescue skills.
-This course should be taken in conjunction with Level 1 Avalanche Training and is required for Level 2 Avalanche Training.
+This course goes hand in hand with a Rec 1 Course, which focuses on avalanche avoidance skills.
+Avoiding avalanches is most important!
+Taught by AMGA-certified Ski Guides Nick, and Elliot.

 Trailhead checks